Recreational marijuana market to be tightly regulated to prevent diversion, impact to minors

 - Packaging and label requirements including dosage and warnings;

-- Child-resistant packaging for marijuana in solid and liquid forms;
+- Child-resistant packaging for cannabis in solid and liquid forms;

 - Only lab tested and approved products will be available;

-- Defined serving sizes and package limits on marijuana in solid form;
+- Defined serving sizes and package limits on cannabis in solid form;

 - Store signage requirements to educate customers.